Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/README.md

 #### `AppStoreLayout – Lesson App`

-I built a replica of the iOS App Store's home page using a single collection view and a compositional layout with distinct sections, also utilizing the `UICollectionViewDiffableDataSource` API.
+I built a replica of the iOS App Store's home page using a single collection view and a compositional layout with distinct sections.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/4c09ff54-b8b3-45db-9dd8-b7a68d4f0384